Ural owl: Dietary biology

 Most hunting efforts are undertaken from a perch.
-They usually prefer prey that comes into open spots of the forest rather than those that frequent the forest floor.Eskelinen, O., Sulkava, P., & Sulkava, R. (2004).
-Population fluctuations of the wood lemming Myopus schisticolor in eastern and western Finland.
-Acta theriologica, 49(2), 191-202.
+They usually prefer prey that comes into open spots of the forest rather than those that frequent the forest floor.
 In Slovakia, in addition to glades and meadows near tall forests, Ural owls have been somewhat acclimated to hunting in open areas that are human sourced, including areas of forest fragmentation and even agricultural areas and small towns and villages if they are adjacent to mature forest patches.
 Little direct study has gone into the hunting methods of this predator.
 It is quite possible that is to some extent a still-hunter, perching for some time on a prominent tree until prey becomes apparent into the vicinity.
 However, in Scandinavia, Ural owls were reported to hunt more like goshawks rather than the more still-hunting tawny owls, with a perch-hunting method wherein they fly in brief spurts from perch to perch, with the flights meant to be inconspicuous until prey is detected.
-Ural owls are not known to attack prey from active flight, instead nearly always dropping down on it directly from its perch.Lundberg, A. (1980).
-Why are the Ural Owl Strix uralensis and the Tawny Owl S. aluco parapatric in Scandinavia?
-Ornis Scandinavica, 116-120.
+Ural owls are not known to attack prey from active flight, instead nearly always dropping down on it directly from its perch.
 In Japan, experimental studies of semi-captive Ural owls were undertaken to observe how the owls select which areas to hunt in and which prey to select.
 When experimentally exposed to patches where prey was present and patches where prey was not present, Ural owls would forage in both but would seem to learn which patches were more likely to have food and subsequently forage more extensively around them.
 When the same biologists observed the foraging patterns on field mice and also voles, they similarly learned and showed a preference for the patches that held larger species over smaller ones.
 On evidence, though prey selection is largely opportunistic, rodents at risk of starvation in the Japanese studies were more likely to risk foraging in relatively open spots of the ground, so therefore would be preferentially selected by the Ural owls.
-Based on the Japanese studies, Ural owls seem to be able to improve their resource utilization patterns as they accumulate experience within their environment.Nishimura, K. (1991).
-Utilization of different prey type patches in the Ural owl (Strix uralensis): a sit-and-wait predator.
-Behavioral Ecology, 2(2), 99-105.
-Different studies in Japan showed that the Ural owls are capable of hunting prey that is hiding in shallow snow or near the snow’s surface during winter but voles hiding in the subnivean zone, ephemeral tunnels made under deep snow by the voles, are largely inaccessible to these owls.
+Based on the Japanese studies, Ural owls seem to be able to improve their resource utilization patterns as they accumulate experience within their environment.
+Different studies in Japan showed that the Ural owls are capable of hunting prey that is hiding in shallow snow or near the snow's surface during winter but voles hiding in the subnivean zone, ephemeral tunnels made under deep snow by the voles, are largely inaccessible to these owls.
 Surplus food may be stored at the nest or at nearby depots.
-The first verified record of scavenging on carrion was recorded when a Ural owl fed on the carcass of a roe deer (Capreolus capreolus), although an earlier record exists of a Ural owl visiting a wolf's kill (though it was not clear that the owl fed in that case).Krofel, M. (2011).
-Monitoring of facultative avian scavengers on large mammal carcasses in Dinaric forest of Slovenia.
-Acrocephalus, 32(148-149), 45-51.
+The first verified record of scavenging on carrion was recorded when a Ural owl fed on the carcass of a roe deer (Capreolus capreolus), although an earlier record exists of a Ural owl visiting a wolf's kill (though it was not clear that the owl fed in that case).